 7.1.
 Query String Serialization

 In order to serialize the parameters using the Query String Serialization, the Client constructs the string by adding the parameters and values to the query component of a URL using the application/x-www-form-urlencoded format as defined by [W3C.REC-html401-19991224] (Hors, A., Raggett, D., and I. Jacobs, “HTML 4.01 Specification,” December 1999.).
 Query String Serialization is typically used in HTTP GET requests.
+The same serialization method is also used when adding parameters to the fragment component of a URL.

 Following is a non-normative example of such serialization: